 - For tenure or tenure-track renewal: When faculty members require a PRC for tenure or tenure-track renewal, the Student Course Evaluation process will provide a wide choice of Student Course Evaluations to be used in the PRC.
 The language in Article 5.2.2 of the TRU/TRUFA Collective Agreement requires that the PRC is complete at least 3 months prior to the renewal date, which means the PRC will be conducted following the Fall semester for a July 1 renewal etc. As such, the Winter semester Student Course Evaluations will not be relevant for the PRC as the course will not be completed by the time the decision is made for renewal.
 The same will hold true for faculty members who are applying for tenure or promotion.
 The ECET will provide a choice of Student Course Evaluations to include in the portfolio.

-Q: The Student Course Evaluation instrument uses a 4-point Likert scale rather than a 5-point Likert scale.
+The Student Course Evaluation instrument uses a four-point Likert scale rather than a five-point Likert scale.
 Will this make it a challenge to determine what constitutes an acceptable overall score, or whether faculty members have met the required Department standard of performance in the classroom?

 - As the new process unfolds, the Centre will be available to assist faculty members to document their continuous improvement of teaching across different instruments, to ensure they can confidently document their results even if different scales have been used.

 - The Centre is also available to work with PRCs and Tenure and Promotion Committees to ensure that all stakeholders understand the scales and results.

 According to the Senate ‘Student Course Evaluations – Principles and Procedures’, Student Course Evaluations for every course must be completed in the last three weeks of the semester.
 Will faculty members have any scheduling discretion within this period?